mabl/ChibiOS/demos/ARMCM4-STM32F407-WAVESHARE-OPEN-407I-C-USB_HS_ULPI_FATFS-USB-MASS-STORAGE/readme.txt

 ** TARGET **

-The demo runs on an Olimex STM32-E407 board.
+The demo runs on an WaveShare STM32F4 Open 407I-C board.

 ** The Demo **

-The demo currently just flashes a LED using a thread and serves HTTP requests at address 192.168.1.20 on port 80.
-FatFs integrated using SDIO.
-The USB-FS port is used as USB-CDC and a command shell is ready to accepts commands there.
+This will demonstrate the use of a USB Mass Storage device over the high speed ULPI interface to access an SD card.

 ** Build Procedure **

+Refer to demo_picture.jpg.

+Make sure you do not plug anything into the other pin headers on the board.
+Only connect the USB3300 board, the SD board, and optionally the ethernet board.
+Most of the other pin headers conflict with either the SDIO pins or the ULPI pins.
+You can see debug output on pins PD5 and PD6 of the header.

-The demo has been tested by using the free Codesourcery GCC-based toolchain and YAGARTO.
+The demo has been tested by using the free Codesourcery GCC-based toolchain.
-Just modify the TRGT line in the makefile in order to use different GCC ports.
+Just modify the TRGT line in the makefile in order to use different GCC toolchains.

 ** Notes **